CMS HCD Guidebook- A Research Driven Redesign

 In this test, we saw how many participants were able to reach the answer right away, how many were in the right ballpark, and how many were nowhere close to the “correct” destination.

-We knew from our discovery research that MACBIS Practitioners were naturally more tech-savvy than the average user, and often had direct bookmarks and links to the pages they used most often.
+We knew from our discovery research that MACBIS Practitioners were more tech-savvy than the average user, and often had direct bookmarks and links to the pages they used most often.
 This tree test served as a much needed gut check to how our target users would search for typical guidebook content with an unfamiliar navigation system, without any bookmarks or a searchbar as a crutch.

 Overall, the tree test results were mixed.
 We were pleased to see that the most common and highest value tools and resources were easy to find for our participants.
 However, our labels and organization for practitioner tools did not test well, and the tasks asking users to navigate to those sections had low success rates.